actionjack/so-you-want-to-onboard-a-devops-engineer/README.md

 ### Version control management

-> “A generation which ignores history has no past and no future.”
+> “Those who cannot remember the past are condemned to repeat it.”
->> Robert Heinlein
+>> George Santayana

 <summary>How do we safely change the things</summary>